pragma-/pbot/doc/Commands.md

     <pragma-> newuser13: Check the !{version} and the !{help} documentation.
        <PBot> newuser13: PBot version 2696 2020-01-04
        <PBot> newuser13: To learn all about me, see https://github.com/pragma-/pbot/tree/master/doc

+### Background processing
+Any command can be flagged to be executed as a background process.
+For example, suppose you make a Plugin that has a command that may potentially take a long time to complete, which could cause PBot to be non-responsive...

+Not a problem!
+You can use the [`cmdset`](doc/Admin.md#cmdset) command to set the `background-process` [command metadata](doc/Admin.md#command-metadata-list) and the command will now run as a background process, allowing PBot to carry on with its duties.

+The familiar [`ps`](doc/Admin.md#ps) and [`kill`](doc/Admin.md#kill) commands can be used to list and kill the background processes.

+You can also [`cmdset`](doc/Admin.md#cmdset) the `process-timeout` [command metadata](doc/Admin.md#command-metadata-list) to set the timeout, in seconds, before the command is automatically killed.
+Otherwise the `processmanager.default_timeout` [registry value](doc/Registry.md) will be used.

 ## Types of commands
 There are several ways of adding new commands to PBot.
 We'll go over them here.